MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-tutorial-sign-build-push.md

     | Azure CLI credential         | `azurecli`                 |

  > [!NOTE]
  > Notation uses [OCI Referrers Tag Schema](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#referrers-tag-schema) to store the signature in ACR by default.
 You can also enable [OCI Referrers API](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers) by using the flag `--force-referrers-tag false` if needed.
-The OCI Referrers API is supported by most of the ACR functionalities except the CMK-encrypted registry.
+The OCI Referrers API is supported by most of the ACR features except the CMK-encrypted registry.

 5. View the graph of signed images and associated signatures.